 Playing disc golf simply takes a handful of discs and players are ready for an hour of fun.
 Courses vary in layout and length.
-Five prominent MHK courses:
+Manhattan has five prominent disc golf courses.

 Moderately wooded, 18-hole course with well defined fairways.
 The park itself borders east bank of Kansas River, across bridge on Kansas Highway 177.
 Amenities are top notch with large concrete tee pads, tee signs, multiple pin placements and multiple benches along the way.
 Front 9 plays into heavily wooded area and features some elevation changes and multiple tunnel shots.
 Back half of the course opens up to a true park-style experience with mostly open fairways guarded by older developed trees on flat terrain.
 No fees to play at this Riley County Park; half-mile north of Zeandale Road (K-18) off Messenger Road (125 Messenger).